himanshuo/life-of-learning/articles/networking/Application_Layer.md

 The socket interface implements the following functions (note that I added on to his notes using the Berkley sockets interface):
-* Socket() - creates a endpoint (socket) for communication.
+* Socket() - creates an endpoint (socket) for communication.
 This returns a file descriptor for the socket.
 * bind() - assigns a socket to an address.
 The socket is given an IP address and port number to potentially use.
 * listen() - prepares for incoming connection.
 It basically just listens for communication.
 * accept() - if communication came in, then a socket needs to establish a proper connection with it in order to properly send/recieve data.
 I assume this function represents the handshake between the two sockets.